projectinterzone/tITZ/README.md

 What is Interzone?
 -----------------

-Interzone is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Interzone is an experimental new digital token that enables anonymous, instant transfers to anyone, anywhere in the world.
 Interzone uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Interzone Core is the name of open source software which enables the use of this currency.
+Interzone Core is the name of open source software which enables the use of this token.

 For more information, as well as an immediately useable, binary version of the Interzone Core software, see http://www.interzone.org/